raimondilab/CellHit/README.md

 This guide provides detailed steps to set up the development environment necessary to replicate the results from our research.
 The setup includes creating a new Python environment, installing general libraries, large language model (LLM) libraries, and compiling XGBoost with GPU support.

+**NOTE: overall time requirments to setup the enviroment may greatly vary from system to system

 ## Creating a New Python Environment

 First, create a new environment using Conda and install CUDA toolkit: